This topic describes the common scenarios of static disks and how to use static disks

 Prerequisites

-Before you enable auto scaling, make sure that the following operations are complete:
+Before you start, make sure that you have performed the following operations:

 Background information